buk7456/FreeTX/README.md

 - Intuitive user interface.
 - Model memory.
 I2C eeprom and SD card supported.
 - Models on SD card saved in a human-readable format for easy editing/modification.
 - Model types, context-aware nomenclature; no need for land vehicles to have controls named after aircraft parts.

+All features 100% working and extensively tested.

 ## User Interface
 Three buttons are used for navigation; Up, Select, Down.
 Long press Select to go Back.